gpopesc/docker-xfce-debian-synology/README.md

-# Minimal installation in docker of a debian container with Xfce desktop
+# Full installation in docker of a debian container with Xfce desktop

 It use about 500Mb disk size and it needs about 350-400Mb RAM.
 It has built in vnc server and noVNC for web access.